SysKitTeam/docs-point/docs/faq/orphaned-users.md

   * In the Access tile, select a site/workspace from which you want to remove the user
   * In the sidebar, click Remove Access

-**We recommend enabling automation with the Orphaned Users policy** to automatically detect orphaned users in your environment and create tasks to resolve the vulnerability as soon as it's detected.
+**We recommend enabling automation with the Orphaned Users policy**.
+Once **Resolve Automatically** is selected, Syskit Point automatically resolves the detected Orphaned Users vulnerability by:
+  * Removing deleted users
+  * Removing users with blocked sign-in, or
+  * Removing all orphaned users

 For more details, see the [Orphaned Users policy article](../governance-and-automation/automated-workflows/orphaned-users-admin.md).

 :::info
 **Please note!**\